Antineoplastons (PDQ®)–Patient Version

-National Cancer Institute: PDQ® Antineoplastons.
+PDQ® Integrative, Alternative, and Complementary Therapies Editorial Board.
+PDQ Antineoplastons.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/about-cancer/treatment/cam/patient/antineoplastons-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/about-cancer/treatment/cam/patient/antineoplastons-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389445]

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

 More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
 Questions can also be submitted to Cancer.gov through the website’s E-mail Us.

 Complementary and alternative medicine (CAM)—also called integrative medicine—includes a broad range of healing philosophies, approaches, and therapies.
 A therapy is generally called complementary when it is used in addition to conventional treatments; it is often called alternative when it is used instead of conventional treatment.
 (Conventional treatments are those that are widely accepted and practiced by the mainstream medical community.)
 Depending on how they are used, some therapies can be considered either complementary or alternative.
 Complementary and alternative therapies are used in an effort to prevent illness, reduce stress, prevent or reduce side effects and symptoms, or control or cure disease.

 Unlike conventional treatments for cancer, complementary and alternative therapies are often not covered by insurance companies.
 Patients should check with their insurance provider to find out about coverage for complementary and alternative therapies.